iniguezisabella/iniguezisabella.github.io/projects.md

 ### STAT 207

--   [Final Project](projects/STAT207_FinalProject.html) - In this final project, I worked with a group to develop a predictive model that aims to effectively predict penguin clutch completion for new datasets.
+-   [Final Project](projects/STAT207_FinalProject.html) - In this final project, I worked with a group to develop a logistic regression model that aims to effectively predict penguin clutch completion for new datasets.
 Utilized Jupyter Notebooks, Visual Studio Code, and various Python libraries (e.g. NumPy, Scikit-Learn).

 [THEME TEST PAGE](projects/Final_Project2.html)